-Selling a catalytic converter can be a tricky process for those who don't know the true value of the part.
-People may be seeking to sell their converter from a non-running vehicle to get some extra cash.
-Operations such as junk yards, scrap yards, and online buyers will buy catalytic converters — though for varying prices.
-Scrap yards and online buyers are the recommended avenue for selling a converter, as they understand the value of the precious metals found within the component and will pay more for it.
+Selling a catalytic converter from a junk car can be tricky for those who don't know the actual value of the part.
+People may seek to sell their converter from a non-running vehicle for extra cash.
+Operations such as junk yards, scrap yards, and online buyers will buy catalytic converters for varying prices.
+Scrap yards and online buyers are the recommended avenue for selling a converter, as they understand the value of the precious metals in the component and will pay more for it.
 Most places that buy catalytic converters would prefer to buy whole junk cars.

 Catalytic converters are often the target of theft, as they contain precious metals such as rhodium, palladium, and platinum.
 The price for converters has skyrocketed since the turn of the 21st century as the value of these metals has risen.
 Rhodium is the most expensive metal in the world, making catalytic converters valuable by association.

 Catalytic converters are bought to be recycled.
 The recycling process saves time, energy, and costs that are required to mine new metal ore.
-Recycling facilities have extraction methods to pull out the precious metals to reuse them in another catalytic converter.
+Recycling facilities have extraction methods to remove precious metals and reuse them in another catalytic converter.

 How to Sell Used Catalytic Converter to a Junkyard / Auto Salvage Yard?

 A junkyard is likely to undervalue a catalytic converter.
-They don't specialize in precious metals, such as the ones found in a converter.
-The business model of a junkyard or auto salvage yard revolves around the buying and selling of junk cars and their various parts.
+They don't specialize in precious metals like those found in a converter.
+The business model of a junkyard or auto salvage yard revolves around buying and selling junk cars and their various parts.
 Many junkyards don't have the tools required to test and label a catalytic converter for resale, so they won't necessarily make a profit off of a converter unless they scrap it for metal.

 - Locate several local junkyards via an online search